Skip to contents

 rm(p2lib)

-If you look at the header on this file, you’ll notice it has more going on than the other skeletons.
-As you will likely end up wanting to merge multiple label components together into a single skeleton (eventually), be sure to use this as the preamble.
+If you look at the header of the skeleton-customfont.Rmd file, you’ll notice it has more going on than the other skeletons.
+In particular it has more header-includes calls.
+We just want to point this out as you will likely want to merge the components of different label templates together.

 output: